The link between diet and depression

-Fewer studies found an influence of vegetable consumption on depressive symptoms, suggesting that there may be different effects of fruit and vegetables on mental health – although Dr Mihrshahi says it could also come down to the types of vegetables people commonly eat, and the fact that we just don’t eat enough of them.
+Fewer studies found an influence of vegetable consumption on depressive symptoms, suggesting that there may be different effects of fruit and vegetables on mental health.
+However, Dr Mihrshahi says it could also come down to the types of vegetables people commonly eat, and the fact that we just don’t eat enough of them.

-“We kind of expected it; fruits have a really high antioxidant content and the vegetables people eat are usually potatoes and the like rather than, say, leafy greens,” she says.
+“We kind of expected it; fruits have a really high antioxidant content,” she says.
+“And the vegetables people eat are usually potatoes and the like rather than, say, leafy greens.

-Very low intakes of fruit and vegetables among young people generally was an important finding from all of the cohort studies, says Dr Mihrshahi, with intakes well below the recommended guidelines.
+Very low intakes of fruit and veg among young people was an important finding from all the studies, says Dr Mihrshahi.
+Intakes here are well below the recommended guidelines.

 The danger zone for young people

-Australian guidelines recommend at least two servings of fruit a day and at least five of vegetables (half a cup of cooked vegies or one cup of salad constituting one serve).
+Australian guidelines recommend at least two servings of fruit a day and at least five of vegetables.
+Half a cup of cooked vegies or one cup of salad constitutes one serve.

-The study’s lead author, Masters researcher in public health Putu Novi Arfirsta Dharmayani, says the research showed that healthy eating plummets in the age group that’s most at risk of mental health problems: “We found that there is a huge drop in fruit and vegetable consumption between the ages of 15 and 18, which is a very vulnerable group for mental health issues,” she says.
-The onset of depression symptoms is usually before the age of 20, during the transition to early adulthood.
+The study’s lead author, public health researcher Putu Novi Arfirsta Dharmayani, says the research showed that healthy eating plummets in the age group that’s most at risk of mental illness.
+“We found there’s a huge drop in fruit and vegetable consumption between the ages of 15 and 18,” she says.
+“This is a very vulnerable group for mental health issues.
+The onset of depression is usually before the age of 20, during the transition to adulthood.